OEUG99/Knowledge-Garden/logseq/version-files/base/pages/Secret.md

-- All secrets are encrypted in Argon2.
+- All secrets are encrypted in Argon2, and they will appear next to every time the #secret tag is used.
+- To encrypt, you